splanck/adelieos/README.md

 # adelieos
-AdelieOS is an Arch based Linux distribution designed to provide all the wonderful features of Arch in an a more stable, user friendly package.
+AdelieOS is an Arch based Linux distribution designed to provide all the wonderful features of Arch in a more stable, user friendly distribution.